 Recently, we caught up with Jack Nelson, former Executive Vice President of Operations for CVS Caremark.
 Jack has over 25 years of experience working in the US healthcare industry.
-In his former role he took care of Core PBM (Pharmacy Benefit Manager) Operations, and is a dedicated member service champion.
+In his former role, he took care of Core PBM (Pharmacy Benefit Manager) Operations and is a dedicated member service champion.
 Jack has an impressive track record of driving progress within large-scale member service teams and call center operations.
 Throughout his extensive range of experiences, there’s one common thread between all his roles.
-The focus on productivity.
+The focus is on productivity.
 This blog is the first of three in a series exploring member experience.

 Our first piece focuses on the dynamic between productivity and speed.
 Jack explained that throughout his extensive range of experiences, this tension has remained a common thread.

 The call center quandary…

 And what if the call center volume creeps up even further?
-Leadership have two options: squeeze staff, or compress demand.
+The leadership team have two options: squeeze staff, or compress demand.
 Most senior managers will consider:

 - Hiring more staff